y2ktan/DataWish-Capture-Portal/README.md

 - **AI Processing**: Background replacement with themed assets and Jing Si aphorism overlay
 - **QR Code Generation**: Unique download links via QR codes
 - **Email Delivery**: Send QR code and photo link directly to user's email address
+- **QR Scanner**: Scan QR codes to view moments and navigate to the Spirit Tree
+- **Spirit Tree Visualization**: Interactive 3D tree with firefly animations
+  - Each firefly represents a captured moment
+  - Real-time data from database displayed as floating fireflies
+  - "Release" button for new moments to join the tree
 - **Admin Panel**: Password-protected management interface at `/admin`
   - Search moments by name or phone number
   - Edit user information